riot/riot.github.io/api/index.md

 ### <a name="mixin"></a> this.mixin(mixinObject)

-Extends the current tag with the features available on mixinObject.
+Extends the current tag with functionality available on mixinObject.
 For example:

 ```js
 var OptsMixin = {